 If you have saved the messages in .eml format, the conversion from .eml to .pst for Outlook import can be done using Outlook Import Wizard.
 To do so, launch the program, choose the .pst file to be generated and the root directory where the e-mail messages are saved.
-Thanks to its mechanism for recognizing catalog structures, the program completes the Outlook import using the directories where the e-mails were saved.
+Thanks to its mechanism for recognizing catalog structures, the program completes the Leta ya Outlook using the directories where the e-mails were saved.

 It might appear at first glance that things should be a lot simpler when dealing with .msg files.
 The problem, Hata hivyo, is that the .msg files produced by The Bat export have nothing in common with the original Outlook .msg format, and are basically text or .eml files with a changed file extension, which makes The Bat-Outlook transfer of messages much more difficult.
 Precisely for this reason, importing these .msg (pseudo-.msg) files saved by Popo requires users to take advantage of Outlook Import Wizard to transfer them into MS Outlook’;s Personal Folders file format.
-Before beginning the Outlook import process, be sure to check the box in the program settings for the “;Import MSG files as RFC 822 text eml format”; option.
+Before beginning the Leta ya Outlook process, be sure to check the box in the program settings for the “;Import MSG files as RFC 822 text eml format”; option.
 This setting allows the accurate conversion and transfer of these pseudo-.msg files into Outlook.

 There is another and more convenient method to extract Popo emails and save them to multiple files of eml format.
 Just find the place (the directory) where Popo stores message databases.
 Popo emails database files have .DAT extension and the mailbox file format.
 Download and run the free Mailbox Extractor against your data files (.dat) and it will create the folders array and fill folders with extracted emails.
 With help of Outlook Import Wizard you will be able to transfer extracted Popo emails into Microsoft Outlook.